 ROI (Return on investment) is a very good tool to use when you are considering buying new equipment to your production line.
 Making an ROI for a printing machine is complicated.
-However, calculating an ROI for a cleaning machine which is a supplement and not a necessity is even more complicated.
+However, calculating an ROI for a cleaning machine which is a supplement and not a necessity is actually very simple.

 Download a checklist that prepares you to make an ROI right now - click here!

 Well, a lot of things do.
 You encounter many things that affect your production every day and taking a step back and get an overview can be very helpful.
 Note down the little things that have become a natural part of a production, what are people saying?

 “Other people (production managers, etc.) tell me jobs have become more complex, runs are shorter, and people are having to do more changeovers…” This might be something you hear on the floor, which means you should probably look at – “Number of changeovers per day” – How many do you have and how does it affect your business?

 “We wasted a lot of materials on that project!”
 Do you hear this?
 Then you should note - the cost of wasted substrate, ink, etc. – You need materials, but wasting materials is reducing your earnings in the long run.

 “We have too much downtime and we are behind on the production schedule…” – Here it is obvious, but take notice every time you have - downtime from dirty anilox what is the price per minute production cost – everyone is aware you are having downtime, but are you noting how often it happens?